 - Transportation Policy, Operations, and Logistics, MA

 Certain classes in the Schar School have a waitlist option.
 If you attempt to register for a course that is full, and a waitlist exists for that particular course, Patriot Web will permit you to add your name to the waitlist.
 The waitlist is an automatic process; each time a student drops the course, the first person on the waitlist receives an override permitting that student to register for the course.
-The override is in effect for three days.
-If you fail to register for the course during the three-day time frame, the next student on the list is issued the override.
+The override is in effect for 48 hours.
+If you fail to register for the course during the 72-hour timeframe, the next student on the list is issued the override.
 Students who are waitlisted should check Patriot Web on a regular basis to determine if such an override has been issued.
-For more information, please check out the following wait list guide: http://registrar.gmu.edu/topics/waitlists/
+For more information, please check out the waitlist guide.

 A maximum of four courses completed while in non-degree status in the Schar School of Policy and Government can be transferred into a master’s program, as long as a grade of B or better has been earned.
 Students must submit a Non-degree Transfer Credit form to the academic advisor for their program.
 Requests should be filed during the first semester of enrollment as a degree-seeking student.

-Full-Time Students: The university considers nine credits to be a full-time load at the graduate level.
-International (F-1 or J-1 visas), and Military students (GI bill beneficiaries) are required to carry nine or more credits each semester.
+Full-Time Students: The university considers 9 credits to be a full-time load at the graduate level.
+International (F-1 or J-1 visas) and military students (GI bill beneficiaries) are required to carry 9 or more credits each semester.
 Students wishing to take more than the recommended credit load, 12 hours for master’s students, should first meet with their academic advisor to discuss their course load.

-POGO 580: Topics: Advanced Skills for Policy Professionals seminars are elective course options worth 1.5 credits and offered in a modified partial-semester session.
-For example, these courses may meet for a half of the semester or in a condensed weekend format.
-These practical, graduate level seminars will focus on the development of key skills required for professionals working in the policy arena.
+POGO 580 - Topics: Advanced Skills for Policy Professionals seminars are elective course options worth 1.5 credits and offered in a modified partial-semester session.
+For example, these courses may meet for half of the semester or in a condensed weekend format.
+These practical, graduate-level seminars will focus on the development of key skills required for professionals working in the policy arena.
 Past topics offered: Public Speaking for Executive Leadership, Policy Communication for Executive Leadership, and Presentation/Briefing Skills.